VeinDevTtv/niko-carhandlingeditor/niko-carhandlingeditor/README.md

 3. Add `ensure niko-carhandlingeditor` to your server.cfg
 4. (Optional) Configure permissions with ACE: `add_ace group.admin carhandlingeditor true`

+> **Note**: If you rename this resource, make sure to keep the original name in your server.cfg ensure line.
+> Alternatively, adjust all event names in the code to match your new resource name.

 ## Usage

 1. Get in a vehicle as the driver